 - If you’re a student, you can usually bring your certificate or registration from your university.

 Possibly.
 If you have an active bank account in your home country, they may be able to help you open account with a Dutch bank if your bank has a correspondent bank there.
 Some banks in the Netherlands offer “International” accounts designed for non-native residents.
 With these, you can open your account before you arrive in the Netherlands and have a local address.
-Banks such as ING and Bunq offer variations on international accounts.
-However, many Dutch banks require a Dutch address before opening an account.
+Banks such as ING and bunq offer variations on international accounts.
+However, many Dutch banks require a Dutch address befor opening an account.

 Choosing the right bank for your needs depends on several factors, and there is no one-size-fits-all solution.
 But banks in The Netherlands are competitive, and offer many special products to serve different types of customers.
 Whether you’re a student or professional, applying internationally or while in country, you’ll be able to find the right bank to serve your needs.